 But customer relationships aren't static.
-What worked in the 1990s doesn't work now, and companies that still rely on traditional CRM software are limiting the growth of their customer relationships as a result.
+What worked in the 1990s doesn't work now, and companies that still rely on traditional CRM software to satisfy business needs are limiting the growth of their customer relationships as a result.

-Digging into our specs, we can see the limitations those features now impose:
+Digging into our specs, we can see the limitations those features now impose during the business process:

 Focus on the transaction, not the relationship